 We have listed some tricks of the trade that might help you.
-Be careful when accessing a roof and always use fall protection!
+But remember to be extremely careful when accessing a roof and always use fall protection!

-Water and a rake can do too much damage to your roof, but a leaf blower works well and is safe for your roof.
+Water and a rake can damage your roof, but a leaf blower works well and is safe for your roof.
 Blowing from the ridge downward will remove a lot of debris from your roof.
-This also works great for the end of a new roof job.

-When tacking your roof sheeting in place, use a chalk line to mark where your rafters are.
+When tacking your roof sheathing in place, use a chalk line to mark where your rafters are.
 This will help later and makes it easier for nailing the sheathing.

-Use the 1 in 150 rule which most manufacturers require.
-Take your square footage of the living space and divide that number by 150.
+Use the 1 in 150 rule or the 1 in 300 rule which can vary based on roof type.
+A professional contractor is your best bet for determining and installing ventilation.
+Most manufacturers require proper ventilation for warranties to be valid.
+Take your square footage of the attic floor space and divide that number by 150 (or 300).
 That will give you the total square footage of ventilation you need for intake and exhaust.
-For example, a 1,500-square-foot living space divided by 150 is 10 feet.
+For example, a 1,500-square-foot area divided by 150 is 10 feet.
 50% of that should be intake and 50% should be exhaust.

 Ladder safety is important.
 This is where a lot of accidents happen because you go up and down a ladder many times in one day when working on a roof.
 When using a ladder, make sure to:

-Most roofing systems have the instructions online.
+Most roofing systems have installation instructions online.
 Be sure to review them and ask a question if you need to.
 The more knowledge you can gain the better off you will be.
-Learn the roofers language with these terms.
+Many roofing manufacturers require that the installation be performed by a professionally trained and certified roofing professional in order to issue the warranty, so be sure to check the requirements.
+Learn the roofers' language with these terms.

 Many people will try clearing a clogged downspout by putting a garden hose down the downspout, while others try using a leaf blower.
 Both may be successful, but if not, try using a leaf blower and inserting the nozzle into the bottom outlet of the downspout and blowing upwards to loosen the clog.